2.3 Jet Engines

 The last problem we will discuss has to do with nitrogen.
 Jet fuels do not typically contain nitrogen, but when combusting fuel using air (which contains primarily nitrogen), nitrogen oxide compounds can form, shown as a formula NOx.
 Because jet engines burn fuels at high temperatures, thermal NOx is a problem.
 NOx will contribute to acid rain.
 If there is any nitrogen in the fuel, it would be removed during the removal of sulfur.

 A refinery will make ~10% of its product as jet fuel.
 The Air Force uses 10% of that fuel, so about 1% of refinery output is for military jet fuel.
-Figure 2.11 shows the additional processes just discussed in our schematic.
+The figure below shows the additional processes just discussed in our schematic.